 Take soil samples while the crop is still growing so that areas that are suspected of being affected by nematodes can be identified and sampled, because these areas may be missed in random sampling.
 In general, samples can be collected from June through November.
 However, to plan your cropping sequence, it is best to take these survey samples after harvest in the fall before any fall tillage and before cold weather arrives.
-This timing is recommended (and especially important for growers who need to monitor root knot nematode populations) because nematode populations are generally highest in the fall.
-The chance of detecting damaging levels of plant pathogenic nematodes is greatest at that time.
+This timing is recommended (and especially important for growers who need to monitor root knot nematode populations) because nematodes is greatest at that time.
 The worst time to sample to detect root knot nematodes is in late spring just before planting.